Adaptive reduced tempering For Bayesian inverse problems and rare event simulation: Numerical Simulations

 \subsubsection{Experimental setup for evaluation}

 ART is configured as follows for the different problems and models.
 The mutation proposal is based on an Ornstein-Uhlenbeck~\cite{garthwaite2016adaptive} adaptive state movement.

-The worst-case log cost threshold $c_1$, the adaptive tempering parameter $c_2$, the snapshot budget of $K$, the trigger parameter $j_0$, the number $M$ of Markov transitions at each mutation step, the number $R$ of runs and the number $N$ of particles are given, for each experiment, in the table below.
+For each experiment, we give in the table below: {the entropic log cost threshold $c_1$ triggering snapshot sampling, the adaptive tempering parameter $c_2$, the total number of snapshots $K$, the parameter $j_0$ triggering non-penalized IS of snapshots, the number $M$ of Markov transitions at each mutation step, the number $R$ of runs and the number $N$ of particles.}

 For problem~\#BI (which uses model~\#RB), we draw uniformly on the square $\Omega$ a set $\mathcal{Z}$ of $20$ random points $z$, where we observe the solution $\Psi_z^\ast$ up to a Gaussian noise of variance $1e-2$.
 The observations are displayed in Figure~\ref{fig:d}.